Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Introduction

 By focusing explicitly on the discrepancy between measured and modeled dynamics, our framework shifts the view of discrepancies as 'errors' or 'residuals' to highly valuable measures for model improvement.
-The field of data-driven engineering for dynamical systems has an opportunity to improve system characterization by disambiguating deterministic and random effects within model-measurement mismatch.
+The field of data-driven engineering for dynamical systems has an opportunity to improve system characterization by disambiguating deterministic and random effects within the model-measurement mismatch.
 In this paper, we formalize the mathematical infrastructure of discrepancy modeling for dynamical systems, highlighting the interplay and balance between deterministic and random effects.
-Specifically, we consider four data-driven modeling methods for identifying discrepancy models and provide two principled approaches for evaluating the utility and suitability of discrepancy modeling.
-We leverage recent mathematical advancements in data-driven model discovery and evaluate the interplay between $ g({\bf x},t)$ and ${\cal N}(\mu,\sigma)$, showing how their relative sizes determine the ability to disambiguate deterministic from random or noisy effects.
+Specifically, we consider four data-driven modeling methods for identifying discrepancy models and provide two principled approaches for evaluating the utility and suitability of discrepancy modeling in practical engineering applications.
+We leverage recent mathematical advancements in data-driven model discovery and evaluate the interplay between missing physics, $g({\bf x}(t))$, and random processes, ${\cal N}(\mu,\sigma)$, showing how their relative sizes determine the ability to disambiguate deterministic from random or noisy effects.
 To encourage exploration and expansion of discrepancy modeling, we employ base coding packages for each model discovery method implementation~\cite{champion2019data, champion2020unified, rudy2017data,tu2013dynamic,rasmussen2003gaussian, narendra1992neural, brunton2016discovering, kutz2016dynamic, bagheri2014effects, askham2018variable, brunton2017chaos, de2020pysindy, swiler2020survey,kaheman2022automatic}.
 We found that the performance characteristics of our suite of model discovery methods matched their documented performance for dynamical systems modeling.
-All the methods proposed (SINDY, DMD, GPR \& NN) can be used successfully for both modeling the missing physics or residual.
-Thus, the evaluation of an appropriate method involves the {\em intent} of the user (\textit{i.e.} interpretability of the discrepancy model) and the computational efficiency and robustness of the method for a given \textit{quantity} and \textit{quality} of data.
+All the methods proposed (SINDy, DMD, GPR \& NN) can be used successfully for both modeling the missing physics or the systematic residual.
+Thus, the evaluation of an appropriate method involves the intent of the user (\textit{e.g.}, interpretability of the discrepancy model), constraints of a practical engineering applications (\textit{e.g.}, if the Platonic model is accessible), and the computational efficiency and robustness of the method for a given set of measurements (\textit{e.g.}, data quantity, quality, resolution).